toji/webgpu-gltf-case-study/index.md

 function setupMaterial(gltf, material, materialGpuData) {
   // Create a uniform buffer for this material and populate it with the material properties.
   // For these samples we're only doing partial material support, so we only need room for
   // 5 floats.
-(4 for baseColorFactor and 1 for alphaCutoff)
+(4 for baseColorFactor and 1 for alphaCutoff).
+However, WebGPU requires that buffer
+  // bindings be padded to a multiple of 16 bytes, so we'll allocate slightly more than we need to
+  // satisfy that requirement.
   const materialUniformBuffer = device.createBuffer({
-    size: 5 * Float32Array.BYTES_PER_ELEMENT,
+    size: 8 * Float32Array.BYTES_PER_ELEMENT,
     usage: GPUBufferUsage.UNIFORM,
     mappedAtCreation: true,
   });